intel/intel-extension-for-pytorch/README.md

 ### torch.inference_mode():

 The inference_mode is recommended by PyTorch official to get better performance by disabling view tracking and version counter bumps.
-For Intel® Extension for PyTorch* GPU, we also strongly recommend it, especially if IPEX_XPU_ONEDNN_LAYOUT=1 is set to enable oneDNN private layout, inference_mode is able to significantly enhance performance by removing redundant layout conversions.
+For Intel® Extension for PyTorch* GPU, we also strongly recommend it, as inference_mode is able to significantly enhance performance by removing redundant layout conversions when using oneDNN specific layouts.

 ### User mode scratchpad: